probe973/eco-4001b/normal/03_normal_distribution.md

 ### Mixed Practice

-Test your complete understanding with some brand new scenarios.
+Test your understanding with some new scenarios.

 {% include question_numerical.html
     id="mixed_new_1"
-    title="Question 9"
+    title="9"
     question_text="A machine fills plastic bottles with water.
 The volume of water in each bottle, $V$, is normally distributed with a mean of 505 ml and a standard deviation of 2 ml.
 What is the probability that a randomly selected bottle contains less than the advertised 500 ml?
 (Give your answer to 4 decimal places)." correct_answer="0.0062"
     tolerance="0.0005"